How to Fold and Display Heirloom Quilts

 Vintage Braided Rug Book

-Here’s another simple heirloom quilt display tip for you.
 Fan a quilt or blanket and hang it through an embroidery hoop.
-I used the second smallest one in this package to hang this white vintage blanket on the back of our guest bedroom closet door.
+I used the second smallest one in this package to hang this white vintage blanket on the back of our guest bedroom closet door as a unique, great option.

 Embroidery Hoops

 Simply lay out your blanket, quilt, or towel and fan the top of it.
-Then, hang the heirloom quilt into the hoop and fan it all out.
-Isn’t this such a unique and simple idea to hang an heirloom quilt?
+Then, hang your perfect quilt into the hoop and fan it all out.

 I think you may enjoy the post, 3 Wallpaper Bedroom Designs Emblematic of a Cozy Vermont Inn from our home in Vermont, too!